mchmarny/artomator/EVENTS.md

      https://containeranalysis.googleapis.com/v1/projects/$PROJECT/occurrences/d2342144-8a7e-4f3c-b3ba-87ebbe3ac72d
 ```

-The abbreviated response will look something like this:
+The response will look something like this:

 ```json
 {